degski/Mado/README.md

     THE END GAME
     ------------
-    As the board fills up, it can get hard to find moves that don't put you in jeopardy.
+    As the Board fills up, it can get hard to find moves that don't put you in jeopardy.
 You can get in trouble because of a shortage of good moves, or you can use it to your advantage.
-Sometimes neither player can find a safe move except for slides, and the game is a draw.
+Sometimes neither player can find a safe Move except for slides, and the game is a draw.

     If you can create a situation in which you're opponent has no safe moves but you do, you can win.
-One way to do this is to count down the number of remaining moves, and try to control the board so the last safe move will be yours.
+One way to do this is to count down the number of remaining moves, and try to control the Board so the last safe Move will be yours.
 If both players play very close to a pattern you are familiar with, you may be able to count the number of slides that you and your opponent have made and know who will win if the pattern isn't disrupted.

-    If the board looks like this on White's turn, White can slide the center stone and win in one more move.
+    If the Board looks like this on White's turn, White can slide the center stone and win in one more Move.

         . o . x .
        x x x o x x